Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-This geosite is also very interesting for watching the birds that nest on these crags (Peña Buitrera), together with roe and red deer, ocellated lizards, butterflies, and other arthropods.
-The visitor can also enjoy the oak woodlands on the shady side and old cork oaks on the sunny side.
+It is a very interesting geosite for bird watching, which use these crests (Peña Buitrera) for nesting, and a good place to see roe deer, deer, ocellated lizards, butterflies and other arthropods.
+You can also enjoy the oak forests on the shady side and the old cork oaks on the sunny side.

-The rocky shelters and caves of the Ruecas Valley, the Collado del Brazo, and the Garganta de Santa Lucía contain the best collections of schematic rock paintings in the Geopark.
+In the rock shelters and caves of the Ruecas valley, the Brazo pass and the Santa Lucía gorge, you can find the best sets of schematic cave paintings in the Villuercas.

 GEOLOGICAL INTERPRETATION